lab-yue/r-docs/pages/R-exts/3-Tidying-and-profiling-R-code.md

 ```

 and run R with this as the source file, for example by [R \--vanilla \<
-tidy.R]{.kbd} or by pasting into an R session.
+tidy.R] or by pasting into an R session.
 Then the file
 `new.myfuns.R` will contain the functions in alphabetical order
 in the standard layout.
 Warning: comments in your functions will be
 lost.